marialachachi/marialachachi/README.md

 - 👋 Hi, I’m @marialachachi
 -  I’m interested in web dev,especially creating new sites
 - 🌱 I’m currently learning js and soon python so I can get started as a full stack developper
-- 📫 How to reach me ...mariamanel.lachachi@gmail.com
+- 📫 How to reach me... mariamanel.lachachi@gmail.com
 -  Pronouns: ...oum youssouf

 well and so I'm a new Github user and I'amma try to share with you the challenges or pages I practice on wishing it may help out